 End of Semester Clinical Supervisor Evaluations.
-At the end of each semester, clinical supervisors complete the Clinical Supervisor's Evaluation of Trainee Form (Appendix M).
+At the end of each semester, clinical supervisors complete the Clinical Supervisor's Evaluation of Trainee Form (Appendix L).
 This evaluation form is completed on all students registered in Clinical Laboratory (PSYC 629), seeing clients in the clinic, or on externship, by their clinical supervisors.
 The evaluation is completed by the primary Clinical Supervisor and evaluates the competency level of student's clinical skills, use of supervision, and professional behavior.

 Student Annual Evaluations.
 Once per year (at the beginning of the Fall semester), the clinical faculty review the progress of all students in the Clinical Program.
-Students are responsible for keeping the mentor informed of student progress by completing the Cumulative and Annual Student Report (Appendix C) due August 15th to their mentor, the DCT, and submitted to the Graduate Studies Office (psycgradstudies@umd.edu).
-In addition, the Annual Research Evaluation of Student Progress Form (Appendix N, due August 30th) is completed by the student's mentor and evaluates current research being conducted by the student, the student's observed ability in research related areas, performance in specific areas, presentations (e.g., CRIS, Case Conference, and scientific conferences) and papers being prepared or submitted for publication.
-Students are required to sign the Research Evaluation Form to acknowledge that the evaluation was reviewed with the student by the Research Advisor.
-Signing the document does not indicate agreement with the document; students are encouraged to discuss any disagreements about the evaluation with the Research Mentor and/or the DCT or another faculty member with whom the student feels comfortable or the Director of Graduate Studies.
+Students are responsible for keeping the mentor informed of student progress by completing the Cumulative and Annual Student Report (Appendix B) and updating their CV, which are due August 30th to their mentor, the DCT, and submitted to the Graduate Studies Office (PSYCPhD@umd.edu).
+Using this information and feedback from the student's mentors, instructors and supervisors, the faculty evaluate the student's progress in the Clinical Program.
 At the time of the annual review by the Clinical Faculty, all grades, compliance with department and program requirements, and reports from clinical supervisors are also reviewed to ensure satisfactory progress.
-Students receive a written letter summarizing the evaluation from their Research Mentor/Advisor and co-signed by the Program DCT.
+Students receive a written letter summarizing the evaluation completed by their Research Mentor/Advisor and co-signed by the Program DCT.
 In cases where problems are encountered, the clinical faculty will follow procedures outlined above (see Student Remediation, Probation, and Dismissal Procedures).